google.com, pub-0015564483429508, DIRECT, f08c47fec0942fa0

 3. Measurement: The force required to pull the insert is recorded, providing data on the concrete’s tensile strength.

-This method is effective for evaluating the bond strength and integrity of concrete in situ.
+This method is effective for evaluating the bond strength and integrity of in situ concrete element.

 5. Rebound Hammer Test